 - Government decision makers need to consider the business case for cloud technology that considers incremental costs and benefits of investments.
 Our research finds cloud technology adoption in healthcare is associated with 17 key benefits including greater productivity in healthcare organisations, improved patient outcomes and supporting efforts to address health equity. - For patients, cloud enabled machine learning was found to detect an additional 7.6% of cardiovascular disease events relative to clinician assessments.
 Nearly 60% of cardiovascular diseases occur within Asia-Pacific. - Healthcare organisations could see substantial reductions in direct operating costs from transitioning to cloud.
 There could be \$31.6 billion in cost savings if hospitals across the nine Asia-Pacific countries transitioned to the cloud. - Cloud also enables quick responses to major health events.
-In one Australian jurisdiction, an automated system to deliver test results saved frontline healthcare workers over 1 million hours of manually notifying patients of negative results. - By identifying key population segments and improving accessibility, cloud can improve health equity which has been found to explain about 20% of total healthcare costs.
+The cloud-based platform CoWin has led to 2.2 billion vaccine rollouts across India.